jstimpfle/relational-calculus/README.md

 # relational-calculus

-This is a quick hack to evaluate if relational calculus (specifically, Domain Relational Calculus) can be better suited than SQL for most simple queries with a few joins, and without aggregation.
+This is an ugly hack to evaluate if relational calculus (specifically, Domain Relational Calculus) can be better suited than SQL for most simple queries with a few joins.

 Two command-line arguments are expected.
 The first gives the query variables in output order.
 The second gives a query in DRC using a superset of the query